 1. Risk of Fluctuation in Business Performance

 The ESPEC Group's main customers are manufacturers in the electronic components, electronic devices, and automotive sectors.
 Consequently, the Group's business performance is strongly affected by trends in business and capital investment in these industries.
-These efforts notwithstanding, lower levels of capital investment among the Group's main customers due to protracted economic weakness and other factors may adversely impact the business performance of the ESPEC Group.
+These efforts notwithstanding, lower levels of capital investment among the Group's main customers due to protracted economic weakness and other factors may adversely impact the business performance and financial position of the ESPEC Group.

 3. Risk Associated with Export Regulations

-The Company's products and technologies are subject to laws and regulations governing export controls in Japan and overseas, such as the Foreign Exchange and Foreign Trade Control Law and its directives (export trade management directive, foreign exchange directive), as well as a related ministerial directive.
-Based on this, the Group makes every effort to gain a clear picture of export destinations, buyers, uses, and transaction channels as stipulated in the latest legislation.
-Nevertheless, there is a possibility of resale by the buyer or other parties may transfer the products or technologies to countries and users who might use the products or technologies for manufacturing weapons of mass destruction or conventional armaments.
-The use of the Group’s products and technologies by unanticipated parties in applications for which they were not intended could ultimately have an adverse effect on the ESPEC Group’s business performance and financial position.
+The export of the ESPEC Group’s products and supply of technologies are subject to laws and regulations governing export controls in Japan and overseas, such as the Foreign Exchange and Foreign Trade Act of Japan and the Export Administration Regulations (EAR) of the United States.
+Moreover, there is a possibility that the buyer or other parties may transfer the products or technologies to countries and users of concern who might repurpose them for the manufacture of weapons of mass destruction or conventional armaments.
+Consequently, the use of the Group’s products and technologies by unanticipated third parties in applications for which they were not intended could ultimately have an adverse effect on the Group’s business performance and financial position.
 The Group makes every effort to ensure compliance with the latest laws and regulations.
 To this end, the Export Control Headquarters takes the lead in monitoring matters such as product specifications, export destinations, buyers, uses and transaction channels.

 4. Risks Associated with Dependency on Suppliers and a Steep Rise in Raw Material Costs

-Similarly, the Group engages third-party processing companies as a means of coping with varying manufacturing volumes and efficiently acquiring knowledge of various manufacturing technologies.
+Similarly, the Group engages several different third-party processing companies as a means of coping with varying manufacturing volumes and efficiently acquiring knowledge of various manufacturing technologies.
 The Group's own production efforts could become compromised if procurement from these suppliers and third-party processing services is halted due to bankruptcy, an exit from business, or similar factors.
 In addition, suppliers could provide defective components, leading to serious production delays.
 In the worst case, this situation could require expensive countermeasures, such as a recall of products already sold.
 Furthermore, the raw materials for the products manufactured by the ESPEC Group consist primarily of stainless steel, steel, copper and aluminum.
 Procurement prices of these materials fluctuate in line with movements on international commodity markets.
 In the event of a sudden steep rise in raw materials prices, there is a possibility that the Group's business performance and financial position will be adversely affected.
 The Group implements strict transaction party controls for suppliers and third-party processing companies, evaluates their quality assurance programs and production and environmental management systems, and provides guidance where necessary, in an effort to foster mutual relationships of trust.

-7. Risks associated with business alliances and corporate acquisitions
+5. Risks associated with business alliances and corporate acquisitions